NCATS-Tangerine/tkg-beacon/README.md

 ```

 Ensure that the user/password credentials of your Neo4j database for are also set to the same values in the local copy
-of the docker-compose.yaml file for both the `tkg-api` and `tkg-db` services.
+of the `docker-compose.yaml` file for both the `tkg-api` and `tkg-db` services.

 If you plan to run multiple instances of the project on your server, you'll also need to give each service name a
 globally unique value, e.g. `tkg-api` to `tkg-semmeddb-api` and `tkg-db` to `tkg-semmeddb-db` so that your
 Docker Engine can tell each Neo4j Beacon instance apart.
 Remember to also use the new `tkg-db` name in your the
 `config.yaml` configuration file address as well.
+You should also adjust the port directive in the file to the port
+you want exposed for the API.

 ### Running the System